 A selection of Comptoirs Richard’s naturally perfumed organic tea, themed along the lines of the best landmarks of Paris, is sold from prices beginning at €11 (£10) at eight stores in Paris.
 From Place de la Bastille to Champ de Mars, where the famous Eiffel Tower is located, to the Latin Quarter and L’Arc de Triomphe, you can take home a drinkable reminder of your favourite place in Paris.

 Another specialty of Comptoir Richard’s unique landmark-themed products is chocolate.
-With gorgeous artwork scenes of people having picnics by the River Seine and delicious flavors like almond caramel on offer starting from only 4.95€, it’s a great souvenir or artisan snack to pick up while in Paris.
+With gorgeous artwork scenes of people having picnics by the River Seine and delicious flavours like almond caramel on offer starting from only €4.95 (£4.50), they make great souvenirs or artisan snacks to pick up while in Paris.

 A boîte gourmande de Paris is a fabulous gift idea, as almost everyone loves artisan biscuits.
-What’s more is that you can buy them in a stylish re-usable tin with Tour Eiffel and other landmark designs, starting from 26.00€ for 270g of the delicious snack.
+What’s more, you can buy them in a stylish re-usable tin with the Eiffel Tower and other landmark designs, starting from €26 (£23.70) for 270g of the delicious snack.

-The Parisians have always been known as pioneers of style, with a host of unique items storming the fashion scene each year.
-This curious sequined mini mick finger-less glove is something that can only be bought from Philippe Audibert’s Parisian store, for the hefty sum of €800 (£728), mind you.
-Each sequin has been hand-stitched, making it a truly original example of Parisian accessory.
+Parisians have always been known as pioneers of style, with a host of unique items storming the fashion scene each year.
+This curious sequined mini finger-less glove is something that can only be bought from Philippe Audibert’s Parisian store, for the hefty sum of €800 (£728), mind you.
+Each sequin has been hand-stitched, making it a truly original example of a Parisian accessory.